Nordstrom's best fall sweaters under $150

 Sweater season is here!
 From comfy cardigans and luxe cashmere to trendy crewnecks, fall's hottest knitwear strikes a balance between classic and chic and, odds are, will become your new wardrobe staple.

-Whether you want to treat yourself for an easy (and practical) on-trend update for your go-to style or are buying for someone special (the holidays are coming!), we love these 16 top picks from Nordstrom for men and women -- all under $150.
+Whether you want to treat yourself for an easy (and practical) on-trend update for your go-to style or are buying for someone special (the holidays are coming!), we love these 25 fall sweaters from Nordstrom for men and women -- all under $150.

 Fall sweaters for women

 Cardigans are one of the season's hottest knitwear trends, seen on everyone from celebrities to fashion influencers.
 It's a timeless style that's not only cozy, but stylish.
 For a bolder look, opt for a colorful striped knit.
-Stripes are a classic print, but in an array of pretty colors it gives your look a fresh vibe.
-If stripes and cardigans aren't your style, there are plenty of gorgeous solid-colored sweaters -- from cashmere turtlenecks to off-the-shoulder to crewneck silhouettes, these are bound to become your new wardrobe staples.Whether you're looking for a luxe cashmere turtleneck, a trendy Parisian-style cardigan, or a statement-making striped knit, you can't go wrong with one of these chic picks.
+Stripes are a classic print, but in an array of pretty colors, it gives your look a fresh vibe.
+If stripes and cardigans aren't your style, there are plenty of gorgeous solid-colored sweaters -- including off-the-shoulder and crewneck silhouettes.
+From a trendy Parisian-style cardigan to a statement-making striped knit, you can't go wrong with one of these chic picks.

 Treasure & Bond Reverse Stitch Cardigan ($79; nordstrom.com)